shortstheory/underwater-dtn/2do.md

 * fill in methods for Storage
 * telnet doesn't work for me
 * sending beacon at same causes X_X

+// random commands:

+new ArrayList<AgentID>(Arrays.asList(phy,linkX,link))
+* addroute 2,1,dtnlink - > this makes the regenerated DatagramReq go to node 1 when I do router << new DatagramReq(to: 2) ???

+addroute 3,2,dtnlink

+dtnlink.send(new ParameterReq().set(dtn.DtnLinkParameters.MAX_RETRIES, 5))

+dtnlink << new DatagramReq(to: 3, ttl: 5000, protocol: 5, data: [0,1,2,3,4,5,6,7,8,9])
+dtnlink << new DatagramReq(to: 2, ttl: 5000, protocol: 5)

+router << new DatagramReq(to: 2, ttl: 5000, protocol: 5)
+router << new DatagramReq(to: 2, ttl: 5000, protocol: 5)
+do two modems in same container cause problems?
+UdpLink ignores distance!
+TTL/size in random simulations is the largest size of the TTL/size that can be selected for these values

+router << new org.arl.unet.net.RouteDiscoveryNtf(nextHop: 2, to: 3, link: dtnlink, reliability: true)
+router << new org.arl.unet.DatagramReq(to: 3, reliability: true)

+addroute 3,2,dtnlink
+router << new DatagramReq(to: 3, ttl: 5000, protocol: 23, data: [0,1,2,3,4,5,6,7,8,9])
+dtnlink << new DatagramReq(to: 3, ttl: 5000, protocol: 23, data: [0,1,2,3,4,5,6,7,8,9])
+dtnlink << new DatagramReq(to: 2, ttl: 5000, protocol: 23, data: [0,1,2,3,4,5,6,7,8,9])

+router << new DatagramReq(to: 3, ttl: 5000, protocol: 29, data: {0,1,2,3,4,5,6,7,8,9})

+link << new org.arl.unet.DatagramReq(to: 3, reliability: true)
+link << new org.arl.unet.DatagramReq(to: 0)

     ArrayList<AgentID> getLinks() {